View

 • YouTube videos about miniature projects related to this subject

-Breton Box Beds - history of domestic paraphenalia and household antiques
+Breton Box Beds - history of domestic paraphernalia and household antiques

 Bed Linen and Towel Sizes -by Wanna in El Paso

-• For a dollhouse waterbed, fill a balloon with sand to make a flexible bed.
-Or, instead of a sand filled balloon, you could use a Baking Soda filled balloon.
-This would give it a "softer" feel and a more flexible surface.
+• For a dollhouse waterbed, fill a balloon with sand to make an adjustable bed.
+Or, instead of a sand-filled balloon, you could use a Baking Soda filled balloon to give it a "softer" feel and a more flexible surface.
 You could also use this tip for stuffing a "favorite old overstuffed chair" and then push it with your finger in the spots that would have taken the most wear from years of sitting!
-To fill with sand or baking soda....stretch the neck of the balloon over the small end of a small funnel.
+To fill with sand or baking soda, stretch the neck of the balloon over the small end of a small funnel.
 Then, hold the funnel upright while you pour in the desired amount of sand or baking soda.
-When filled with desired amount (don't over-fill)...gently pull balloon off of funnel and tie a knot in the end.
+When filled with the desired amount (don't over-fill) gently pull balloon off of funnel and tie a knot at the end.
 Put the knot on the bottom of the chair/sofa/waterbed so that it does not show.

 • For a bed with the head against a wall, use a block of Styrofoam the size of a 'double' mini bed.
 Pin or glue a ruffled or pleated skirt around three sides.
 Put a cover of some kind with the edges coming down about 1/4" to 1/2" to cover the top of the skirt.
 Instead of a headboard put two lacy pillows leaning against the wall.

 • Fluffy but thin powder puffs can make floor rugs.
-Just add fringe (grosgrain ribbon, pull some of the threads off).
+Add fringe (grosgrain ribbon, pull some of the threads off).
 Check through all your scraps of material and make rugs.
-Just add Wonder-under or any type of press-on interfacing for stability.
+Add Wonder-under or any type of press-on interfacing for stability.

-• For chair legs, or turned bedpost spindles, use inexpensive paint handles cut to size.
+• For chair legs, or turned bedpost spindles, use cheap paint handles cut to size.
 Or use pre-made stair or railing spindles.

 • Get foam rubber from the upholstery area of the fabric store.
-Comes in various thicknesses.
+It comes in various thicknesses.

 Ideas about what is needed for these projects